IceEyz/addon-node-red/README.md

 using the wide range of nodes in the palette that can be deployed to its runtime in a single click.

+## This is not the official community addon
+This add-on is actually a **minimized version** of the [official community addon](https://addons.community/#node-red).
+It can only be managed through ingress, does not support serial devices and is unable to expose HTTP nodes on your network.

+If you require such functionality, please use the above mentioned official addon.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

+**Warning**: By default this addon uses the same configuration location as the official community Node-Red addon.
+You can use this addon as a replacement, but should not run both simultaneously without configuring separate configuration paths.

+1. Add this repository to your Supervisor Add-On store.
-1. Search for the "Node-RED" add-on in the Home Assistant add-on store and install it.
+1. Search for the "Node-RED-Minimal" add-on in the Home Assistant add-on store and install it.
 1. Set a `credential_secret`, which is used to encrypt sensitive data.
    This is just a "password", which you should save in a secondary location.
-1. Start the "Node-RED" add-on.
+1. Start the "Node-RED-Minimal" add-on.
-1. Check the logs of "Node-RED" to see if everything went well.
+1. Check the logs of "Node-RED-Minimal" to see if everything went well.
 1. Click on the "OPEN WEB UI" button to jump into Node-RED.
 1. The add-on works straight out the box!
 No need to configure a server!